 "Chemung County Recognizes April as Child Abuse Prevention Month"

-CHEMUNG COUNTY, NY – Throughout the month of April, THE CHEMUNG COUNTY DEPARTMENT OF SOCIAL SERVICES (DSS) AND MULTIDISCIPLINARY TEAM (MDT) / CHILD ADVOCACY CENTER (CAC) are joining National Children’s Alliance and its thousands of members and supporters across the country to bring much needed attention to the issues of child abuse intervention and prevention.
-Chemung County Executive Christopher Moss has proclaimed April as Child Abuse Prevention Month in Chemung County and is calling on our community to understand the role the community can play in child abuse prevention, awareness and in in building protective factors to support families and children.
+CHEMUNG COUNTY– Throughout the month of April, THE CHEMUNG COUNTY DEPARTMENT OF SOCIAL SERVICES (DSS) AND MULTIDISCIPLINARY TEAM (MDT) / CHILD ADVOCACY CENTER (CAC) are joining National Children’s Alliance and its thousands of members and supporters across the country to bring much needed attention to the issues of child abuse intervention and prevention.
+Chemung County Executive Tom Santulli has proclaimed April as Child Abuse Prevention Month in Chemung County and is calling on our community to speak up for these victims and act on their behalf to prevent further tragedy.

 • Nurturing and attachment